 **You can view a short demonstration of how this test is conducted in this YouTube video.

-Topcoat Application: The topcoat, which is around 16 - 18 millimeters thick, is applied evenly.
-It dries to approximately 8 - 10 millimeters, providing a durable protective layer.
+Topcoat Application: The topcoat, which is around 16 - 18 mils thick, is applied evenly.
+It dries to approximately 8 - 10 mils, providing a durable protective layer.

 Touch-Ups: Careful attention is paid to avoid over-spraying or under-spraying paint in certain areas, and any errors are corrected during this stage.

 Clean Up: After the coating is applied, masking tape is removed, and any debris is cleaned up to leave your property looking pristine.

 Final Inspection: A final inspection is conducted with the homeowner to ensure satisfaction and approval.